Azure/azure-sdk-for-ruby/README.md

     * Virtual Machines
 		* create linux based VMs and ssh with cert and key option enabled for ssh and WINRM (both http & https)enabled for windows based VMs
 		* list, shut down, delete, find virtual machine deployments.
 While shutting down your VMs the provisioning state would be deallocated and this VM will not be included in the billing cycle.
+		* Create VM for a specific virtual network
     * Cloud Services
 		* create, list, delete cloud services
     * Storage Accounts